MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 ## COMMAND PRECEDENCE

-When a session includes commands that have the same name, Windows PowerShell uses the following rules to decide which command to run.
+When a session includes commands that have the same name, PowerShell uses the following rules to decide which command to run.

 These rules become very important when you add commands to your session from